Writing Studies (25 credits)

 While some careers are focused specifically on writing expertise (professional writing, technical writing, grant writing, literary writing, feature writing, reviewing, publishing, copy-editing, etc.), employers in almost every profession desire people with rhetorical awareness and a range of writing proficiencies.
 For example, a Writing Studies minor will benefit project managers, user experience experts, game designers, medical professionals, even engineers.
 The passions that you take up will almost surely involve writing.

-□ Under advisement of Donna Qualley, one or two 300/400 level courses may be selected in visual and/or appropriate writing courses, including offerings in other departments.
+- Under academic advisement: one or two 300/400 level courses may be selected in visual and/or appropriate writing courses, including offerings in other departments.

 Please Note: The courses you take “under advisement” will most likely include one or two of the courses listed below.
 But you may also talk with your advisor about courses outside the English Department that carry a WP3 attribute.
 For example, you may be able to include as part of your minor courses such as ENVS 319, JOUR 421, LING 402, HSP 385, and many others.
 You will make these decisions with your advisor.